-Urine has been and remains the mostly widely used body fluid specimen for routine testing for drugs of abuse, but oral fluid, sweat and hair are gaining scientific credibility as alternative specimens following advancement of testing technology.
-Lets review the uses and limitations of different specimens for testing below:
+Urine has been and remains the most widely used body fluid specimen for routine testing for abuse drugs, but oral fluid, sweat, and hair are gaining scientific credibility as alternative specimens following the advancement of testing technology.
+Let us review the uses and limitations of different specimens for testing below:

 Purposes of drug testing

-Over the past several decades, drug testing has been used worldwide in a variety of disciplines including criminal justice, emergency medicine and clinical toxicology, and workplace.
+Over the past several decades, drug testing has been used worldwide in various disciplines, including criminal justice, emergency medicine, clinical toxicology, and workplace.

-Drug testing plays an important role in facilitating the judicial sentence of drug abusers in courts, drug surveillance programmes of inmates who are detained under the custody of drug treatment centres, as well as the enforcement of the legislation of driving under the influence by police.
+Drug testing plays an important role in facilitating the judicial sentence of drug abusers in courts, drug surveillance programs of inmates who are detained under the custody of drug treatment centers, and the enforcement of the legislation of driving under the influence by police.

 Emergency medicine and clinical toxicology

-Timely and reliable drug test results are of prime importance in the field of emergency medicine and clinical toxicology.
-The objective of testing is focused on determining the class of drugs that has been inadvertently or purposely ingested or exposed to the patients.
-Mortalities and morbidities would then be greatly reduced by effective, appropriate and prompt antidotal treatment or supportive care.
+Timely and reliable drug test results are of prime importance in emergency medicine and clinical toxicology.
+The testing objective is focused on determining the class of drugs that has been inadvertently or purposely ingested or exposed to the patients.
+Mortalities and morbidities would then be greatly reduced by effective, appropriate, and prompt antidotal treatment or supportive care.

-Pre-employment and workplace drug testing has increased rapidly over the last decade in western countries such as United States of America and United Kingdom.
-Federal organizations, government agencies, military and private corporations exercise drug testing either under mandatory legislation or corporate commitment as a measure to improve safety within the workplace.
+Pre-employment and workplace drug testing has increased rapidly over the last decade in western countries such as the United States of America and the United Kingdom.
+Federal organizations, government agencies, military, and private corporations exercise drug testing either under mandatory legislation or corporate commitment as a measure to improve safety within the workplace.

-By far, urine is the most widely used specimen for drugs of abuse testing because of the advantages of large specimen volume and relatively high drug concentrations that render drug detection comparatively easier than in other specimens.
-In addition, the technology used in urine testing is well developed and has withstood legal challenges.
+By far, urine is the most widely used specimen for abuse testing drugs because of the advantages of large specimen volume and relatively high drug concentrations that render drug detection comparatively easier than in other specimens.
+Also, the technology used in urine testing is well developed and has withstood legal challenges.
 Furthermore, urine collection is considered non-invasive, and specimens can be collected by non-medical personnel.
-Urine is a matrix that remains stable over time and can be frozen to maintain the integrity of the sample.
-Drugs in urine are normally detectable up to 1-3 days.
-However, unless the urine sample is obtained under direct observation, adulteration, substitution or dilution to circumvent drug testing is possible.
+Urine is a matrix that remains stable over time and can be frozen to maintain the sample’s integrity.
+Drugs in urine are normally detectable for up to 1-3 days.
+However, unless the urine sample is obtained under direct observation, adulteration, substitution, or dilution to circumvent, drug testing is possible.

-Following the advancement of technology in detecting trace quantity of drug(s) in hair, hair testing has gained attention because of its ability in providing a longer window of detection from months to years when compared to other specimens.
-In contrast to providing short-term drug abuse profile through blood and urine testing, hair testing provides complementary information about the long-term drug abuse history of a donor.
-Furthermore, sampling head hair specimen is considered non-invasive and the drugs incorporated in the hair remain stable and bound for a long time leading to no concern about specimen adulteration.
-Head hair sampled from the scalp is preferred in order to obtain the retrospective chronological drug abuse history of a donor.
-Head hair tends to grow at a rate of about 1 cm per month, so a 3 cm section of hair would represent a 3 month history.
-However, testing for drug in hair is comparatively time consuming and costly, and it must be performed in the laboratory because of unavailability of on-site screening kits.
+Following the advancement of technology in detecting trace quantity of drug(s) in hair, hair testing has gained attention because of its ability to provide a longer detection window from months to years compared to other specimens.
+In contrast to providing short-term drug abuse profile through blood and urine testing, hair testing provides complementary information about the long-term drug abuse history.
+Furthermore, sampling head hair specimen is considered non-invasive, and the drugs incorporated in the hair remain stable and bound for a long time leading to no concern about specimen adulteration.
+Head hair sampled from the scalp is preferred to obtain the retrospective chronological drug abuse history.
+Head hair tends to grow at a rate of about 1 cm per month, so a 3 cm section of hair would represent a 3-month history.
+However, testing for a drug in hair is comparatively time-consuming and costly, and it must be performed in the laboratory because of the unavailability of on-site screening kits.

-Oral fluid is increasingly used for drug testing because the concentrations of many drugs in oral fluid correlate well with blood concentrations.
+Oral fluid is increasingly used for drug testing because many drugs in oral fluid correlate well with blood concentrations.
 Advancement of instrumental sensitivity makes oral fluid a suitable alternative to blood.
 Oral fluid is a non-invasive specimen that can be sampled under direct observation to prevent adulteration or substitution.
-The main disadvantage of oral fluid testing is its short window of detection, with most drugs being detectable within several hours only.
-This characteristic renders it suitable for determining very recent drug abuse but weakens its ability in detecting use over time.
-For example, someone administered heroin a day ago is likely to be tested negative by oral fluid test, but positive by a urine test.
+The main disadvantage of oral fluid testing is its short detection window, with most drugs being detectable within several hours only.
+This characteristic renders it suitable for determining very recent drug abuse but weakens its ability to detect use over time.
+For example, a day ago, someone administered heroin is likely to be tested negative by the oral fluid test but positive by a urine test.

 See our article about Types of saliva drug tests.

-Collection of sweat is undertaken by attaching a tamper-evident patch, with an underlying adsorbent pad inside, to the skin over a relatively long period of time (10-14 days).
-Analysis of sweat must be performed in a laboratory and on-site test kits are not available.
-Sweat testing has not widely been used because of the challenges of the potential contamination from the environment and from residual levels of the drug in the skin from prior use.
+Collection of sweat is undertaken by attaching a tamper-evident patch, with an underlying absorbent pad inside, to the skin over a relatively long period of time (10-14 days).
+Analysis of sweat must be performed in a laboratory, and on-site test kits are not available.
+Sweat testing has not widely been used because of the challenges of the potential contamination from the environment and residual levels of the drug in the skin from prior use.